haolingdong-msft/working-docs/partial-update.md

 low-level-client: true
 partial-update: true
 ```

+Currently partial update functionality is only supported in `Client` and `Builder`.

+### Detect Manual Source File Path
+We first detect your `swagger/README.md`, then get its parent `swagger` folder, then get its parent - project base directory.
+Then get source folder `src/main/java` and files from project base directory.

+### Detect Manual Code

+If a member in the class has `@Generated` annotation, then we consider it as auto-generated code, otherwise, we consider it as manual code.

-When adding/updating code manually, you need to **remove** `@Generated` annotation from the member, this is how we detect the code is manually updated and will not overwrite your update after finishing codegen.
+When adding/updating code manually, you need to **remove** `@Generated` annotation from the member, because this is how we detect the code is manually updated and will not overwrite your update after finishing codegen.

-Currently partial update functionality is on supported in `Client` and `Builder`.

 ## Use Cases